 Tasks can be composed of, or dependent on, other tasks.

 Properties change the behavior of tasks.
-For instance, mainClassName
+For instance, when using the application

-plugin is a compulsory property which tells Gradle which class is the entry point to your application.
+) property to tell Gradle which class is the entry point to your application.
 As Gradle favors convention over configuration, there is not much to you need to configure if you follow the recommended directory structure.

-Scenario 1: You are setting up a project in Intellij IDEA.
-The project already has Gradle support.
+Scenario 1: You are setting up a project that already has Gradle wrapper files.

 If the project comes with Gradle support, you will see a build.gradle